scottyschup/ruby-curriculum/w1d1/data-structures/hash.md

 ### Set

 Ruby provides a class named `Set`.
-You can read all about it in the [ruby-doc][ruby-hash-doc].
+You can read all about it in the [ruby-doc][ruby-set-doc].
 Let's create a few methods that will manipulate a `Hash` as if it were a `Set`.
 Like so:

 ```ruby